 Are alternative mutual funds the same as hedge funds?

-Why would I invest in an alternative fund in 2020?
+Why would I invest in an alternative fund?

 “Demand for liquid alts is expected to keep rising in a world of rock-bottom rates, because they are cheaper than real hedge funds and you can get out of them at any time, unlike hedge funds, which typically have lockups,” Barron’s wrote.